 No doubt, HIP sprints provide great opportunities for creative guys to offer any new ideas and even try to put it in place.
-However, as for QA, the reality is a bit different.
+However, as for QA, reality is a bit different.

 Most often, we use this time to finalize all tests that were left behind in the fourth sprint.
 The reasons why the tests weren’t complete in time vary: features delivery was halted, the number of defects grew, or there might arise one blocking defect that prevented the team from doing their job.

-If the product release is around the corner, QA team will be busy running final performance and integration tests that couldn’t be conducted before as every team was committed to their own user story.
+If the product release is around the corner, the QA team will be busy running final performance and integration tests that couldn’t be conducted before as every team was committed to their own user story.

 It goes without saying that developers do enjoy greater opportunities during the HIP sprint.